s-ccs/unfold_duration/typst-paper2/main.typ

 #figure(
-  image("assets/20241119SimMethods.svg", width: 100%),
+  image("assets/20241127SimMethods.svg", width: 100%),
   caption: [Simulation methods; (A) three different “proto-ERPs” (i.e. ground truths) and the effect the duration factor can have on the respective shape; (B) A single continuous simulation with “scaled hanning” as ground truth with the underlying single overlapping ERPs.
-Notice the perfect correlation between event distance and duration, i.e. the longer the distance between two events, the more scaled is the hanning shape; (D) the same continuous simulation with noise added.], )<Methods>
+Notice the perfect correlation between event distance and duration, i.e. the longer the distance between two events, the more scaled is the hanning shape; (C) the same continuous simulation with noise added.], )<Methods>

 As “proto-ERPs” (i.e. ground truth) representing our duration-modulated event signal, we used a hanning window, varying the shape in three different ways: